Mitsuteru Yokoyama

-Early life

-Yokoyama spent his boyhood during World War II and was evacuated to Tottori with his family.

-He graduated from Kobe municipal Ota junior high school and went on to the Kobe municipal Suma high school.

-Osamu Tezuka's "Metropolis" made a deep impression on Yokoyama who wished to become a manga artist in earnest and so he contributed his works to a comic book in his high school days.

-He entered the Sumitomo Mitsui Banking Corporation after graduation from high school, but quit his job before five months passed because there was no time to draw a manga.

-He found a new job as a publicity department member for a movie company based in Kobe and pursued his manga artist career on his free time.

-Career
+Biography

 Yokoyama came out with the first book White Lily Story (白百合物語, Shirayuri monogatari) for his manga artist debut, which caught Osamu Tezuka's attention.

 In 1955, Yokoyama had a title serialized in the magazine Shōjo for the first time, "Shirayuri Koushinkyoku (白ゆり行進曲, White Lily March)".

 In 1956, Tetsujin 28-go appeared serially in the shōnen magazine after he resigned from the movie company.

 Tetsujin 28-go became a popular work equal to Tezuka's Astro Boy and its animated adaptation also made a smashing success.
 This prompted Yokoyama to become a full-time manga artist and to move to Tokyo the same year.

 In 1964, he established "Hikari Production", an incorporated company.

 Making good use of his vast exposure to movies during his previous job, he produced consecutive popular hits in various genres, both in comics and anime, such as Iga no Kagemaru, Akakage, Sally the Witch, Giant Robo, Babel II and so on.

 With the writing of Suikoden (水滸伝, Water Margin) (1967–1971) and Sangokushi (1971–1987), he began a new chapter in his career as he drew mostly comics based on original stories with material from China's and Japan's histories.

 In 1991, Sangokushi won the prize for excellence from the Japan Cartoonist Association and an animated version was broadcast on TV Tokyo.

 In July 1997, Yokoyama was hospitalized with myocardial infarction and had an operation.
 He returned to work in March the next year.

 In 2004, while under medical treatment, Yokoyama won the MEXT Prize of the Japan Cartoonist Association.

 On the morning of April 15, 2004, Yokoyama suffered burns all over his body due to a fire breaking out in his house.
 His condition deteriorated and he fell in a coma.
 Yokoyama died in the hospital near his home at 10:00 P.M. on the same day, aged 69.